 You can’t always control the things that are stressing you out.
 But you can control how you react to them.
 The way you feel about things results from the way you think about things.
 If you change how you think, you can change the way you feel.
 Try some of these tips to cope with your stress:

 - Make a list of the things that are causing your stress.
 Think about your friends, family, school, and other activities.
 Accept that you can’t control everything on your list.

 - Take control of what you can.
 For example, maybe you don’t have enough time to study to get the grades you want.
 You may need to cut back your work hours.
 Or you might have to drop one of your activities after school.

 - Give yourself a break.
 Remember that you can’t make everyone in your life happy all the time.
 And it’s okay to make mistakes now and then.
 Take a few minutes to take some deep breaths, do some relaxation exercises or try to meditate.
 Go for a walk or do some exercise.

 - Don’t over-commit yourself.
 If you’re already too busy, don’t promise to decorate for the school dance.
 If you’re tired and don’t want to go out, tell your friends you’ll go another night.

 - Find someone to talk to.
 Talking to your friends or family can help.
 It gives you a chance to express your feelings.
 However, problems in your social life or family can be the hardest to talk about.
 If you feel like you can’t talk to your family or a friend, talk to someone outside the situation.
-This could be your priest or minister, a school counselor, or your family doctor.
+This could be a religious leader, a school counselor, or your family doctor.